VectoDE/VectoBeat/FURTHER_DEVELOPMENT.md

 <div align="center">
   <h1 style="margin-bottom: 0.4rem;">VectoBeat Development Path</h1>
   <p style="max-width: 680px;">
-    A staged implementation checklist that visualises the next waves of improvements for the VectoBeat music bot.
+    An implementation checklist that visualises the next waves of improvements for the VectoBeat music bot.
     Toggle each milestone as releases go out to keep the roadmap transparent for contributors and stakeholders.
   </p>
 </div>